dipcoat-image/finitedepth/doc/source/user-guide/how-to/defining-reference.rst

 Defining reference class
 ========================

-Now, we define ``BinaryReference`` with abstract base class and dataclasses.
+Now, we define :class:`BinaryReference` with abstract base class and dataclasses.
 Full code will be shown first, and each line will be explained in subsections.

 .. plot::